wlads/reefpoints/source/posts/2015-01-30-why-i-am-disappointed-in-react-native.md

 However, with Facebook effectively taking themselves out of the conversation we've lost one of the best use-cases and the largest voices with one of the most popular JavaScript frameworks.

+Mobile web is a point of friction currently, and that friction existing is good because it will drive people and companies to pursue solutions to the problem.
+React Native is a work-around for mobile web.
+Some will think of it as a "best of both worlds" and perhaps they are correct.
+But the problem of mobile web will continue to exist.

 ### Business needs trump ideological ones